Clad3815/ai-function-helper/README.md

 Please note that stream can only be used with `str`, `int`, `float` and `bool` as `funcReturn` types.
 Using it with any other return types will result in an error.

-### useInternalStream

-The `useInternalStream` option enables the AI model to stream the response internally, optimizing the time it takes to receive a response.
-This is different from the `stream` option, which streams the response to the user.

-Enabling `useInternalStream` improves response time without changing the output format or any other behavior, making it a highly recommended option

 ### blockHijack